Rational points of bounded height and the Weil restriction: Manin's conjectures

 where $k \in \NN$ and we write $r_i = \omega_1 r_{i1} + \cdots + \omega_d r_{id}.$ Let $O_{k,-}$ be the union of all non-overlapping translates of $\mathscr{B}_k$ strictly contained in $O$ and let $O_{k,+}$ be the union of all non-overlapping translates of $\mathscr{B}_k$ which strictly contain $O$.
 The assumption that $O$ is bounded implies that there are only finitely many such boxes.
 Clearly

 Let Skinner's result \cite{Ski97} implies that $c(O_{k,\pm},\aaa)$ exists, is finite and non-zero.
-The constants $c(O_{k,\pm},\aaa)$ are given by the product of the usual singular series and singular integral, which by a standard argument (see e.g. \cite[Sec.
-5]{Pey95} or \cite[Sec.
-3.4]{SS13}) may be written as
+The constants $c(O_{k,\pm},\aaa)$ are given by the product of the usual singular series and singular integral, which by a standard argument (see \cite[Sec.
+5]{Pey95}) may be written as

 Let

 Using (\ref{eqn:O}) we obtain

 In particular $c(O,\aaa)$ is finite and non-zero.
 Our assumptions on $O$ imply that The dominated convergence theorem therefore implies that